 Think about it – how many successful people do you see working their fingers to the bone every day, treating every task with equal priority?
 Very few, if any.

 The difference between those who deliver big results with ease, and those who work twice as hard just to keep their heads above water, lies in the Pareto Principle.
+There are many different interpretations of the Pareto Principle, the most common being the “80/20 Rule.”
 Please read the following statement carefully and internalize it, because it applies to just about every complex problem or challenge:

 When working toward a major goal or solving a complex problem, there are typically one to three focus areas that will deliver the desired outcome.

 How does this translate into success in our work and personal lives?